flynnbr11/QMLA/docs/tutorial.rst

 Tiered greedy search
 ~~~~~~~~~~~~~~~~~~~~

-We provide one final example of a non-trivial :term:`Exploration Strategy`:
+We provide one final example of a non-trivial :term:`ES`:
 tiered greedy search.
 Similar to the idea of :ref:`section_greedy_search`,
 except terms are introduced hierarchically: